WHS-Robotics-Classes/I2R_Lab_3.8-Distance_Sensing/README.md

 ### Step One: Build and Test the Circuit

 As mentioned above, there are many tutorials available to learn to use this sensor.
-Hook it up according to those instructions.
-If you have not done so already, use the Serial Monitor to print the value recorded in centimeters from the sensor.
+An example of one may be found [here](https://github.com/gamegine/HCSR04-ultrasonic-sensor-lib).

 In addition, connect a red, yellow and green LEDs to the Arduino to three digital output pins of your choosing.
 Remember the resistors.